Matweuk2000/DarkThemeOnTitleBarTool/README.md

-# DarkThemeOnTitleBarTool
+# Dark Theme On Title Bar Tool
-Applies a dark theme on title bar
+Applies a dark theme on the title bar of any console application title bar (works with bat files), basically any application that uses a shell